 To get people’s attention, you need to shatter their expectations.
 Engage people’s curiosity by systematically opening gaps in their knowledge.
 Once they’re invested, you can start to fill in those gaps.

 You may have noticed advertisers using this principle in their commercials.
 It’s a smart move and can drive your point home.

-Since you don’t have the luxury of taking an extended amount of time to explain your product or service, it’s best to make sure your explainer video script is concrete.
+Since you don’t have the luxury of taking a long time to explain your product or service, it’s best to make sure your explainer video script is concrete.

 Don’t use vague analogies or references your target audience may not understand.